October 23, 2022

 Dealing With the Menopause

 Hello Everyone.
-Understanding physiologically what is going on can help you understand why you feel the way you are during menopause.
+Understanding physiologically what is going on can help you understand why you feel like you are during menopause.

-You may be surprised to learn that some symptoms may not be entirely menopause-related.
+You may be surprised that some symptoms may not be entirely menopause-related.

 Menopause can make you feel like your mind and body have been hijacked but not necessarily.